Lego have launched their own social media platform which provides some key lessons on how to effectively use social media.

 Lego have taken a real life ‘experience’ with their product and they have made it into a shareable digital format that allows people to easily share the word, putting referral and word of mouth marketing onto steroids.

-Think about your own product and how people are using it in the real world, and how you might you use that as a way to take that into the online world to help people share and talk about your product or service that you offer.
+Think about your own product and how people are using it in the real world, and how you might use it to take that into the online world to help people share and talk about your product or service.
 If there is not an obvious way to do this, is there a way that you can encourage your customers to actively share photos of them using or engaging with your brand in some way?
 Content that is generated by people – not the brand – are worth their weight in gold.
-It provides you with tacit recommendations by showing real people using your product or service as independent proof points that other people should consider using your product as well.
+It provides you with tacit recommendations by showing real people using your product or service as independent proof points that other people should also consider using your product.

 How might you apply these key lessons to improve your approach to social media for your business?